idealley/cloudms-tutorial-menu/adding-relations.md

 Now that everything is in place we need to add relations.
 We will use the interface, thus we will get to know it  a little better.
 First let’s add two articles in the only category created, for that, click on `Article 1` go to “edit properties” there is a “category select field” click on select and choose the only category we have.
 Do the same for `Article 2`. `Article 3` will be without category.

 Now we want to create the menu structure.
-Open each menu item and create the following relations.
+Open each menu item from the Cloud CMS interface and create the following relations.
+You will notice that each item has a drop down that let you select, for a menu item, a parent and an aritcle or a category to link the menu item to.
+When you saved the item you can go to the graph tab to see the result of your changes.

 The syntax `-[name:of-relation]->` denotes the direction and the name of the relation.

 ```
 (Child 1)-[a:parent-menu-association]->(Main Menu)